Standard Contractual Clauses for Data Transfers

 This creates an additional administrative burden on top of standard transfer impact assessment requirements.

-UK to Canada transfers typically don’t require standard contractual clauses because Canada has UK adequacy status, provided the data importer falls under Canadian privacy law (PIPEDA).
+UK-to-Canada transfers typically don’t require standard contractual clauses because Canada has UK adequacy status, provided the data importer falls under Canadian privacy law (PIPEDA).

 Similarly, transfers between EU member states within the European Economic Area don’t need these agreements.

-How GDPRLocal Helps With Standard Contractual Clauses
+How can GDPRLocal help with Standard Contractual Clauses?

 We analyse your specific data flows to determine whether you need EU SCCs, the UK addendum, or IDTA for each transfer relationship.
 This includes mapping intra-group transfers and complex multi-party arrangements.